-Cylinder rental is $5 per cylinder.
+Cylinder rental is currently $6 per cylinder per day.
 We have doubles, Sidemount cylinders with rigging, stage cylinders and a selection of CCR cylinders.
-A Nitrox 32 fill for an 80cf aluminium cylinder is currently $5.
+A Nitrox 32 fill for an 80cf aluminium cylinder is currently $7.

 Absolutely!
 We have cylinders for rent and can provide oxygen and sofnolime.
 You will need to be Cave CCR qualified to dive the caves in a rebreather.